ClickHouse/ClickHouse/docs/en/sql-reference/statements/create.md

 This sequence of queries creates the role `accountant` that has the privilege of reading data from the `accounting` database.

-Granting the role to the user `mira`:
+Assigning the role to the user `mira`:

 ```sql
 GRANT accountant TO mira;
 ```

-After the role is granted, the user can use it and perform the allowed queries.
+After the role is assigned, the user can apply it and execute the allowed queries.
 For example:

 ```sql
 SET ROLE accountant;